openland/openland-server/packages/openland-mtproto3/vostok/spec.md

 `Message` type which contains any user-defined message in `body` field could be sent in `TopMessage`.

 ## Message ID
-Message ID is a unique 8 byte length sequence.
-Message ID is send as `bytes` in ProtoBuf.
+Message ID is a unique uint32 number and encoded as `uint32` in ProtoBuf.

 ## Messages
 There is two types of messages: regular ones and service ones.